dolphindb/Tutorials_EN/streaming_tutorial.md

 lastMsgLatency|The latency (in milliseconds) of the last received message lastUpdate|The last time a message is received

-Run getStreamingStat().subConns in DolphinDB GUI to browse the table:
+Run getStreamingStat().subConns in DolphinDB GUI to check the information in the table:
 ![image](https://github.com/dolphindb/Tutorials_CN/blob/master/images/streaming/subconn.png?raw=true)

-#### 4.3 persistWorkers
+#### 5.3 persistWorkers

 Table persistWorkers monitors the status of workers (threads) responsible for streaming data persistence.
 Each row represents a worker thread.

 Column|Description
 ---|---
 workerId|Worker ID
-queueDepthLimit|The maximum depth (number of records) of a message queue that is allowed for table persistence queueDepth|Current depth (number of records) of the message queue for table persistence Tables|Names of the persisted tables, separated by commas.
+queueDepthLimit|The maximum allowed depth (number of records) of a message queue for table persistence queueDepth|Current depth (number of records) of the message queue for table persistence Tables|Names of the persisted tables, separated by commas.

 Table persistWorkers can be obtained with function `getStreamingStat` only if persistence is enabled.
-The number of records of the table is the value of the configuration parameter 'persistenceWorkerNum'.
+The number of rows of the table is the value of the configuration parameter 'persistenceWorkerNum'.

 The following example runs getStreamingStat().persistWorkers in DolphinDB GUI.